-- Sheila Edmonds Lecturer in Mathematics
+- College Lecturer in Mathematics

 Telephone: +44 (0) 1223 335818

-Maria Ubiali read Physics at the Università degli Studi of Milan, in Italy, gaining a First Class Honours degree.
+Dr Maria Ubiali read Physics at the Università degli Studi of Milan, in Italy, gaining a First Class Honours degree.
 In 2006 she moved to Edinburgh to study for a PhD in Theoretical Particle Physics.
 She obtained a joint doctoral degree from the University of Edinburgh and the Université Catholique de Louvain, Belgium.
 She then moved to Aachen, Germany, for her first postdoc in 2010.

-Her research focuses on particle physics theory and phenomenology.
-In particular, her current projects are devoted to the formulation of precise theoretical predictions to be compared to the experimental data collected by the Large Hadron Collider at CERN, Geneva.
+Dr Maria Ubiali’s research focuses on particle physics theory and phenomenology.
+Her current projects are devoted to the formulation of precise theoretical predictions to be compared to the experimental data collected by the Large Hadron Collider at CERN, Geneva.

 Maria’s work tackles a number of open fundamental questions about the structure of the proton and the origin of our Universe.